barreiroleo/cpp-assertions/README.md

 ## Usage

+Just copy the header file (`./src/Assert.hpp`) and include it as needed.
+Take a look at `/compile_flags.txt` to get a simple example.

 ### Debug break

 Use `DEBUG_BREAK()` to pause program execution when a debugger is attached.

+`ASSERT_FATAL()` will also enter in debug mode before terminate the program, su you can inspect the status before crash.

 This macro is disabled when `NDEBUG` is defined.
 Visit the [assert man page](https://man7.org/linux/man-pages/man0/assert.h.0p.html) for more details on `NDEBUG`.